Sauteed Chicken Breasts with Tarragon-Mustard Pan Sauce

 - Serve immediately, with some of the sauce drizzled over each piece of chicken.

 I used Szeged Chicken Rub (affiliate link) and pepper to season the chicken, but no salt.
-I used homemade chicken stock, but you could use canned chicken broth, preferably low sodium

-Recipe adapted from Martha Stewart’s Great Food Fast.
+Recipe adapted from Martha Stewartโs Great Food Fast.

 42 Comments on “Sauteed Chicken Breasts with Tarragon-Mustard Pan Sauce”